aindilis/flp/ReferenceManual.md

 2. Data Collection and User Modeling

     -   [ ] <code>[50%]</code> Record / create an inventory of all user's medical symptoms
-        -   [ ] List conditions, [medications](#orga2501c9) and their effects
+        -   [ ] List conditions, [medications](#orgc9ff946) and their effects
         -   [ ] Inventory medication effects, side-effects and risks
     -   [ ] SNA of providers (Social Network Analysis)
-        -   [ ] Who they they are, what thy do, what they advise and how often we need to visit
+        -   [ ] Who they they are, what they do, what they advise and how often we need to visit
     -   [ ] Empirically determine effectiveness of treatments
         -   [ ] Opt-in anonymized data sharing
             -   [ ] With users' fine-grained consent